Don't Label Twice: Quantity Beats Quality when Comparing Binary Classifiers on a Budget: Parameterizing the Gap Indicator

 The previous Sections assumed both classifiers and the labels to be independent, which is unlikely in practice, as certain examples might be more difficult than others.
 In this Section, we relax this assumption by modelling the worse classifier $c_w$ to be correct with probability $p_w \in [0.5,1]$.
 Then, the better classifier $c_b$ is correct with probability $p_b^0 \in [0.5,1]$ conditional on $c_w$ being incorrect on a given datapoint $x$ and $p_b^1\in [0.5,1]$ conditional on $c_w$ being correct.
 The assumption that $c_b$ has lower risk than $c_w$ implies $ \mleft(1-p_w\mright) p_b^0 + p_w p_b^1 > p_w$ or equivalently $ \mleft(1-p_w\mright) p_b^0 + p_w \mleft(p_b^1-1\mright) > 0$.
-We also model correlations between the two classifiers and the labels by denoting $q_b\in (0.5,1]$ as the probability that the label is correct, conditional on the event $E_b$ that $c_b$ is correct and $c_w$ is incorrect, and $q_w\in (0.5,1]$ as the probability that the label is correct in the case that $c_b$ is incorrect and $c_w$ is correct, termed $E_w$. \begin{restatable}{prop}{propdeplabel} Assuming correlated classifiers and labels with the above parameterization, we have:
+We also model correlations between the two classifiers and the labels by denoting $q_b\in (0.5,1]$ as the probability that the label is correct, conditional on the event $E_b$ that $c_b$ is correct and $c_w$ is incorrect, and $q_w\in (0.5,1]$ as the probability that the label is correct in the case that $c_b$ is incorrect and $c_w$ is correct, termed $E_w$.\footnote{As data points $x$ for which both agree do not influence the gap indicator, label accuracy can be arbitrary for such points, i.e. $x$ that are neither in $E_b$ nor in $E_w$.}